Kimak–Kipchak confederation: Economy

-With their settlements and pastures stretching for thousands of kilometers from the Irtysh to the Caspian Sea and from the taiga to the Kazakhstan semi-deserts, the economy of the Kimak confederation, varied between the eastern areas and the western areas, and between the northern forest-steppe and the southern foothills of the Tian-Shan mountains.
-The Persian Anonym emphasized that Kipchaks living in the extreme western areas of the Kaganate lead a more primitive way of life than those who lived near the Irtysh, where the city Imak was the center of the Kimak union and summer seat of the Kimak Kagan.
+With their settlements and pastures stretching for thousands of kilometers from the Irtysh to the Caspian Sea and from the taiga to the Kazakhstan semi-deserts, the economy of the Kimak confederation varied between the eastern areas and the western areas, and between the northern forest-steppe and the southern foothills of the Tian-Shan mountains.
+The Persian Anonym emphasized that Kipchaks living in the extreme western areas of the Kaganate led a more primitive way of life than those who lived near the Irtysh, where the city Imak was the center of the Kimak union and summer seat of the Kimak Kagan.

 The Kimak economy was classic Central Asian pastoral nomadism, with the Turkic pattern of widely varying local economic specializations and adaptations.
-The key animal was horse and the main subsistence animal was sheep.
+The key animal was the horse and the main subsistence animal was sheep.
 As a subsistence animal, fatty-tailed sheep provided meat for food, oil for cooking, and tallow for light.
 The poorest Kimaks herded cattle.
-They wintered in the steppe between the Emba and Ural rivers, but summered near the Irtysh.
+They wintered in the steppe between the Emba and the Ural rivers, but summered near the Irtysh.
 The summer home of the Kimak Khakans was in the town of Imak, in the middle Irtysh, the winter capital was Tamim on the southern shore of lake Balkhash.
 Archeology confirms that te Kimaks in the Irtysh area were semi-settled, Al-Idrisi in the 12th century wrote about Kimak cultivated lands as a well-known fact, with wheat crops, millet, barley, legumes, and even rice.
 The Kimaks also raised grapes and were beekeepers.
 They left remains of irrigation systems and ruins of castles.
 Al-Idrisi describes in detail the Kimak cities, emphasizing that all of them were well fortified.
-In the Kagan's city, with its concentration of Kimak aristocracy, were markets and temples.
-Sedentary life led to construction of more stable dwellings, in the settlements and cities clay-walled semi-dugouts were widely used alongside felt yurts.
-Typically, both type of dwellings had a hearth in the center.
+In Kagan's city, with its concentration of Kimak aristocracy, were markets and temples.
+Sedentary life led to the construction of more stable dwellings in the settlements and cities.
+Clay-walled semi-dugouts were widely used alongside felt yurts.
+Typically, both types of dwellings had a hearth in the center.